cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 # Basic Setup

-The example below shows a basic setup and job to use {% url "GitLab CI/CD" https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/ %} to run end-to-end tests with Cypress and Electron.
+The example below is basic CI setup and job using {% url "GitLab CI/CD" https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/ %} to run Cypress tests within the Electron browser.
+This GitHub Action configuration is placed within `.gitlab-ci.yml`.

-{% note info %}
-Clone the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example and place the following config in `.gitlab-ci.yml` in the root of the project.
-{% endnote %}

-How this `gitlab-ci.yml` works:

-- On push to this repository, this job will run a {% url "GitLab CI/CD" https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/ %} container.
-- Our code is cloned from the GitLab/GitHub repository.
-- Our action runs as follows:
-  - Install dependencies (npm/yarn)
-  - Start the web server (`npm start:ci`)
-  - Run the tests against Electron

 ```yaml
 stages: